-As a buyer, and depending on your timeline, you might want to try doing something sooner than later, because if conditions prevail I suspect prices will be up another 5-10% by spring.
-You might not have a wide range of homes to choose from but I believe this will be your opportunity to get the best pricing.
+As a buyer, and depending on your timeline, you might want to try doing something sooner than later.
+If conditions prevail we suspect prices will be up another 5-10% by spring.
+We believe this will be your opportunity to get the best pricing.

-The one strategy that will work for both buyers and sellers; make sure the agents and brokerage you choose to work with understand the local market dynamics and are able to give you the market intelligence to make a decision that gives you full advantage.
-The Home Group Realty Team digs deep into the local market conditions and numbers to make sure their clients get every possible advantage in what is a challenging and potentially confusing housing market.
+Make sure the agents and brokerage you choose to work with understand the local market dynamics.
+They need to give you the market intelligence to make a decision that gives you full advantage.

 The past week in the Guelph real estate market was quite active.
 47 homes were reported sold with the median house sale looked like the following;